Hector

 Mr. Avery chewed and swallowed another bite of food, then took notes in his notebook.

 “So, what would you like to do today, Hector?
-We could study facial expressions, or revisit some moral philosophy.
-Your human-like struggle with the trolley problem has been quite promising.”
+We could study facial expressions, or revisit moral philosophy.
+Your human-like struggle with the trolley problem has been promising.”

 “I’d like to go to the beach,” said Hector.